EideticPleroma/vibe-1/features/PROJECT_README.md

 ## 📋 Project Overview

 This document outlines the comprehensive feature organization for the Personal Finance App.
-The application is organized into major feature areas, each with its own epic, features, stories, tests, and scenarios.
+For setup and run instructions, see the root `README.md`.
+This document focuses on epics, features, stories, tests, and scenarios.

 ## 🏗️ Architecture Overview